It’s Official! The **NEW** WHMIS Regulations are now in effect!

 Canada has adopted the GHS criteria and will be implementing it through the WHMIS system.
 Our course is designed to teach instructors about the changes to WHMIS and how to effectively deliver this session based on the changes outlined in the GHS.

 By the end of this course, participants will be able to:

 - Identify the key differences brought forward by GHS

 - Identify the hazards associated with each category

 - Find specific information about hazards and precautions using the SDS

-Leader’s Guide, 10 Participant’s Manuals, test, answer sheet, DVD, record of attendance, wall certificate, wallet card, CD containing a read only PowerPoint presentation, sample certificates and course material order form.
+Leader’s Guide, 10 Participant’s Manuals, test, answer sheet, record of attendance, wall certificate, wallet card, CD containing a read only PowerPoint presentation, sample certificates and course material order form.

 Instructors and supervisors.